ethanbdrd/ethanbdrd/README.md

 ## Hi there 👋

-### I'm Ethan, a Computer Science student in France, passionate about Algorithm.
+### I'm Ethan, a Computer Science student in France with a strong passion for algorithms and problem-solving.
+I enjoy exploring complex computational challenges and continuously improving my coding skills.

 - 🔭 I’m studying to be a programmer.